Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Practiced passing data between Vue components.

 **Thoughts:** This is something that I need more practice with.
 There are a lot of ways of doing this, and I think Max might have gone through them a bit too fast.
 I'm not completely solid on all of the ways to do it and how they differ.
 I should spend another day on this, possibly using another resource.
 The Vue documentation has been a lot of help as well.

+### Day 85: Friday, April 19th, 2019

+**Today's Progress:** More practice with passing data between Vue components.

+**Thoughts:** I spent more time reviewing passing data between components.
+I'm better at it, and I understand the different ways of doing it more.
+I like using an Event Bus to pass data between components.
+However, one thing that I'm not clear on is why you wouldn't want to use an Event Bus.
+Also, I like using slots.
+It's an incredibly simple, yet useful, functionality.